 These corrupt people had mocked God by going to "church," and it seemed that they died, apparently, without judgment!
 They were well thought of!
 Do not be fooled!
 Judgment was merely delayed!

 Ecclesiastes 8:11-12 Because sentence against an evil work is not executed speedily [like Nadab and Abihu] therefore the heart of the sons of men is fully set in them to do evil.
 Though a sinner does evil a hundred times, and his days be prolonged, yet surely I know that it shall be well with them who fear God, who fear before Him.

 Ecclesiastes 8:11-12 When a crime is not punished, people feel that it is safe to do wrong.
 But even though a person sins a hundred times, and lives a long life, I know that those who fear God will be better off.

 Why will they be better off?
 Because judgment delayed is not judgment denied!
 In other words, God's judgment always takes place.
 He would not be God, and would not be honest to Himself—He would not have integrity—if He did not judge sin.
 God's judgment is absolutely sure.
 He will not fail to judge.

-James 5:9 says that the Judge stands at the door!
-The apostle Paul said in Galatians 6 that we should not be deceived!
+James 5:9 says that the Judge stands at the door.
+The apostle Paul said in Galatians 6 that we should not be deceived.
 God is not mocked!
-He's just being patient with us because we really haven't seen a great deal of His glory.
-He takes that into consideration, and patiently waits for us to grow!
+He is just being patient with us because we really have not seen a great deal of His glory.
+He takes that into consideration, and patiently waits for us to grow.
 But, it is still going on.